 Let me be clear, a science with moral foundations is no less a science for that.
 It is a science guided by visions and convictions that vitalize empirical research.
 Morality and science are inextricably bound together.
-The idea of a moral science is, however, anathema to Jim.
-Failing the development of a new "consensus," which he rightly thinks is not on the cards, he would sever sociology into two: the humanists and philosophers on the one side and the scientists doing applied research, like himself, on the other.
-He wants to cut away the (debilitating virus) of critical and public sociology from the professional and policy sociology.
+The idea of a moral science is, however, anathema to House.
+Failing the development of a new 'consensus', which he rightly thinks is not on the cards, he would sever sociology into two: the humanists and philosophers on one side and the scientists doing applied research, like himself, on the other side.
+He wants to cut away what he regards to be the debilitating virus of critical and public sociology from the professional and policy sociology.
 That, indeed, would be the end of sociology!

-Instead of an excision or a new consensus, I propose a new "dissensus".
-Just as the social movements of the 1960s and 70s brought about a crisis in the reigning sociology so the wave of social movements of these last 10 years - Occupy, Arab Spring, Indignados, new environmental movements, Black Lives Matter but also the right wing movements inspired by Donald Trump and other populist leaders - these movements do call into question the sociology of today.
-Just as waves of Marxism and feminism rejuvenated sociology in the 70s, so today the entry of W.E.B.
-Du Bois represents a response to the new social movements.
-Thanks to the leadership of Aldon Morris Du Bois rejuvenation has been brought to these historic ASA meetings, as well as in such explorations of Du Boisian sociology as the recent one by Karida Brown and Jose Itzigsohn.
+Instead of an excision or a new consensus, I propose a new 'dissensus'.
+Just as the social movements of the 1960s and 1970s brought about a crisis in the reigning sociology so the wave of social movements of these last 10 years - Occupy, Arab Spring, Indignados, new environmental movements, Black Lives Matter but also the right wing movements inspired by Donald Trump and other populist leaders - these movements do call into question the sociology of today.
+Just as waves of Marxism and feminism rejuvenated sociology in the 1970s, so today the entry of W.E.B.
+Du Bois represents a rejuvenating response to the new social movements.
+Thanks to the leadership of American Sociological Association's President, Aldon Morris, the inspiration of Du Bois is radiating through these historic ASA meetings, encouraging such explorations of Du Boisian sociology as the recent one by José Itzigsohn and Karida Brown (2020).

 If any sociologist from the past speaks to us today, it is Du Bois.
-From among the classics, there is no more contemporary sociologist, especially if we take into account the entire gamut of his writings: from his Durkheimian beginnings in The Philadelphia Negro and The Souls of Black Folk to his anti-Weberian writings in Darkwater and The Crisis - the flagship magazine of the NAACP that he edited for 25 years; to his last 30 years of Marxist writings beginning with his magisterial Black Reconstruction and his autobiographical Dusk of Dawn going on to his global sociology represented in The World and Africa.
+From among the classics, there is no more contemporary sociologist, especially if we take into account the entire gamut of his writings; from his Durkheimian beginnings in The Philadelphia Negro and The Souls of Black Folk to his anti-Weberian writings in Darkwater and The Crisis - the flagship magazine of the NAACP he edited for 25 years - to his last 30 years of Marxist writings beginning with his magisterial Black Reconstruction and his autobiographical Dusk of Dawn going on to his global sociology represented in The World and Africa.
 In bringing Du Bois into sociology, we must avoid sanitizing or homogenizing his work.
 We must resist vindicationalism - celebrating Du Bois as flawless.
-After all the excitement of Du Bois lies in the tensions between science and politics, between race and class, between essentialism and historicism, and so much more.
+After all, the excitement of Du Bois lies in the tensions between science and politics, between race and class, between essentialism and historicism, between micro and macro, between structure and agency - all the great tensions that have animated sociology from its birth.